 In England and Wales, Royal Mint coins and Bank of England notes are classified as legal tender, but only Royal Mint coins are legal tender in Scotland and Northern Ireland.
 So, as you can see, the term ‘legal tender’ is actually kind of useless in everyday life.

 What matters is some smaller denominations, such as the 1p or 2p coins, are only legal tender up to a certain amount; in these cases, the total is 20 pence.
 So that means you are legally only allowed to pay with 1 or 2 pence coins up to a value of 20 pence.

 This becomes interesting when you realise that £1 coins are actually legal tender for any amount.
 This means then, that you could technically pay for anything you want – whether that be a house or a new sports car – with £1 coins only.

-£5 coins are legal tender, however due to their collectable nature it is highly unlikely to find one of these coins in your change.
-The Royal Mint produces these coins strictly as limited edition with collectable designs.
+£5 coins are legal tender, however, due to their collectable nature, it is highly unlikely to find one of these coins in your change.
+The Royal Mint produces these coins strictly as a limited edition with collectable designs.
 This means that, although you could technically come across these coins in your change, the chances of this actually happening are very slim.

-So, we’ve establish that £5 coins are legal tender, but where can you actually exchange them?
+So, we’ve established that £5 coins are legal tender, but where can you actually exchange them?